Pulse Out

 fade_shift | 2-4 | 3 | Fade decay rate.
 2 ≈ 100 ms total, 3 ≈ 250 ms, 4 ≈ 500 ms. |

-Output is rate-limited to 20 clicks/second through a 5-token bucket.
-At high CPS the audio thins out while the underlying counter still tracks every pulse.
+Output is rate-limited to 20 clicks/second.
+At high CPS the audio thins out while the counter still tracks every pulse.

 Per-device voice variation

-Each device picks a small offset on pulse_us and freq based on its chip ID.
-Two units next to each other sound subtly different rather than identical.
-Computed once at boot.
+Each device picks a small offset on pulse_us and freq based on its chip ID, so two units next to each other sound subtly different rather than identical.

 Use as an LED blink or fade